Getting the most out of mentoring

 Top tips to get the most out of mentoring

-To help you get started on mentoring, you should:
+To help you get started with mentoring, you should:

 • plan a rough outline of what you want to cover before each session and prepare some questions

-• be responsible for your own development - your mentor is there just to advise, you are there to do the work
+• be responsible for your own development: your mentor is there just to provide advice, you are there to do the work

 • be open, honest and willing to trust your mentor’s advice